zoom-c/docs/trezor-faq/affiliate.rst

 How do I become your affiliate?
 -------------------------------

-1. Apply for partnership via `contact form <http://www.buytrezor.com/sales/#affiliate>`_ with details about your marketing experience, and your promotion channels.
+1. Apply for partnership via `our email <mailto:info@buytrezor.com>`_ with details about your marketing experience, and your promotion channels.
 We'll review your application shortly.

 2. TREZOR users are the best source of recommendation and they love our product.
 That's why every BuyTrezor.com shopper automatically gets the chance to join our program.